 At the same time, SMBs can harness the power of off-site storage by using the tiered nature of Cloud storage options to control costs while providing the highest level of security for sensitive or business-critical data.

-If you’re a business in the Seattle, Washington area that understands the need to protect your organization from data loss and hasten recovery in a disaster, Kelley Imaging can help.
+If you’re a business that understands the need to protect your organization from data loss and the need to have access to fast data recovery, Kelley Connect can help.